HamdyAR/trade-capture-system/docs/step2-test-fix-doc.md

 This ensures consistency between the test and the actual behaviour of the `createTrade()` method.

 - **Verification:**
-The test was rerun using the command:
+The fix was verified by rerunning the previously failing test using:
 ```
 mvn -Dtest=TradeControllerTest#testCreateTrade test
 ```
 and it passed successfully.
-Subsequently, a full build was executed with the command,
+Subsequently, a full build was executed with:
 ```
 mvn clean install
 ```